Macrometacorp/docs/docs/search/queries/search-functions.md

   RETURN { text: doc.text, score }
 ```

-Assuming a View with the following documents indexed and processed by the
+Assuming a view with the following documents indexed and processed by the
-`text_en` Analyzer:
+`text_en` analyzer:

 ```js
 { "text": "foo bar" }